jianzzha/rfc2544-blog/rfc2544-blog.md

 In the same repository, the SNO manifests necessary for configuring the system to run the TestPMD container can be located: https://github.com/redhat-eets/netgauge/tree/main/manifests/single-node-openshift

-Plentiful information regarding these manifests can be sourced from the official OpenShift documentation.
-Rather than duplicating this information, our focus will be solely on exploring possible challenges encountered when conducting RFC2544 tests within the OpenShift environment.
+Abundant information regarding these manifests is available in the official OpenShift documentation.
+Instead of replicating this information, our emphasis will be solely on delving into the challenges we faced while conducting RFC2544 tests within the OpenShift environment.

 ## Noisy neighbor problem